ngxs/store/docs/concepts/state.md

 }
 ```

-You can see more about this in the [State Token](../advanced/token.md) section.
+This slightly more advanced approach has some benefits which you can read more about in the [State Token](../advanced/token.md) section.

 ## Defining Actions